House Speaker Paul Ryan Asked Chaplain Patrick Conroy To Resign His Post

 Leader Nancy Pelosi Says She Does Not Agree With Paul Ryan’s Decision

-On November 6, Chaplain Patrick Conroy offered a prayer that emphasized that lawmakers should keep in might the income disparity in the United States, and a source is saying that Speaker Ryan didn’t appreciate the tone.
+On November 6, Chaplain Patrick Conroy offered a prayer that emphasized that lawmakers should keep in mind the income disparity in the United States, and a source is saying that Speaker Ryan didn’t appreciate the tone.

 “May all Members be mindful that the institutions and structures of our great Nation guarantee the opportunities that have allowed some to achieve great success, while others continue to struggle.
 May their efforts these days guarantee that there are not winners and losers under new tax laws, but benefits balanced and shared by all Americans.”